ugurmuslim/bigcommerce-integration/README.md

 - Add some webhooks to update already created products
 - While syncing products and variants, there can be failures so a backup plan would be nice.
 - Add more features like updating products, categories and variants
+- There is a sync button but there is a possibility schedule-syncs and manual sync would run at the same time and create duplicate data so some locking system would be the best.